abinit/abinit/doc/tutorial/compilation.md

 echo $LD_LIBRARY_PATH
 ```

-to print the value of the variables.
+to print the value of these variables.

-If this is the first time you hear about $PATH and $LD_LIBRARY_PATH, please take some time to read
+If this is the first time you hear about $PATH and $LD_LIBRARY_PATH, please take some time to learn
 about the meaning of this environment variables.
+More information about the meaning of `$PATH` are available [here](http://www.linfo.org/path_env_var.html)
 Also remember that one can use `env` to print all the environment variables.

 !!! tip